DeepBrainChain/DeepBrainChain-MainChain/docs/How_to_rent_supernode.md

    HD spaces: 90G or 120G

-   RAM spoace: 10G
+   RAM spaces: 10G

    After that, DBC needed will be shown.
-And if it can meet the demand, you can click "Create Order" to finished it.itIf itIf
+And if it can meet the demand, you can click "Create Order" to finished it.

    ![image-20210309170302116](How_to_rent_supernode.assets/image-20210309170302116.png)